LeetCode Guide

 Important

-For this approach, you must pay attention to the characteristics of the programming language and whether function parameters should be passed by value or by reference/pointer, otherwise it may lead to efficiency issues or even errors.
+For this approach, pay attention to the characteristics of the programming language, specifically whether function parameters should be passed by value or by reference/pointer.
+Otherwise, efficiency issues or even errors may occur.